-Whenever data become available from a Apple watch, they will be streamed to you, via our webhooks.
+Whenever data become available from a Apple device, they will be streamed to you, via our webhooks.
 When setting up your Terra account, you will be prompted to provide a callback URL, to which Terra may send PUSH data using POST requests.

 Your Apple integration with Terra supports instant delivery of data without needing to periodically request it yourself.
 Apple notifies Terra whenever new data is available, following which we POST the normalized data to your webhook.

 You may also use HTTP requests with your Apple integration in case you wish to request historical data or data over extended periods of time.

 Most HTTP endpoints can take additional parameters start_date and end_date which allow you to request data over a specific period for the given user.